Hong Kong–Thailand relations: Official relations

 Thailand has a Consulate-General in Hong Kong, the Royal Thai Consulate-General in Hong Kong, as part of the country's series of diplomatic missions on foreign soil.
 The first Consul to Hong Kong was appointed in 1868.

 The Consulate-General locates at 8 Cotton Tree Drive, Central, Hong Kong Island.
-Hong Kong has full autonomy in the conduct of its external commercial relations, as well as relations in a broad range of appropriate fields.
+Hong Kong has autonomy in the conduct of its external commercial relations, as well as relations in a broad range of appropriate fields.

 Hong Kong was represented by the Hong Kong Economic and Trade Office, Singapore in the member states of the ASEAN, including Thailand.
 The Office have been granted certain privileges and immunities by respective host governments to facilitate the Office to discharge their duties without intervention.
 Broadly speaking, the privileges and immunities enjoyed by the Office mainly include the inviolability of premises, official correspondence, archives and documents as well as the exemption of premises and representatives from taxation.
 After the signing of a Free Trade Agreement between Hong Kong and the ASEAN in November 2017, the Hong Kong government announced that they would set up an Economic and Trade Office in Thailand to facilitate further co-operation between the two sides.

 Commercial and social

 Hong Kong is Thailand's fifth largest export market in 2014, while Thailand is Hong Kong 16th largest export market.
 Hong Kong occupied 5% of Thai export market, while Thai contributed 0.8% of Hong Kong's data.

 Around 30,000 Thais lived in Hong Kong.
 Among those, many worked as household maids.
-Thailand was a popular holiday destination for Hongkongers.
+Thailand is a popular holiday destination for Hongkongers.
 Hong Kong-Thailand Business Council, chaired by Bernard Charnwut Chan, is a leading Thai business council in Hong Kong.